hgl/acmehugger/docs/Reference.md

 Default: server_name "";<br>
 Context: server

-Domains used in the ACME certificate.
-Ignored if the domains are specified with `~` ( i.e., regular expression), in which case use `acme_domain`, which also supports wildcard domains.
+Domains to add in the ACME certificate.
+Ignored if the domains are specified with `~` ( i.e., regular expression), in which case `acme_domain` should be used.

 ### acme_email email
 Default: acme_email ""<br>